Documentation / Configuration

 Step 2: Search for Models - Enter search terms (e.g., "Qwen2.5-Coder", "Llama-3", "Mistral") - Or browse using filters

-Step 3: Apply Filters Choose from filter dropdown: - All Models: Shows GGUF, MLX, and Stable Diffusion together - GGUF: llama.cpp compatible models (works on all Macs) - MLX: Metal-optimized models (Apple Silicon only) - Stable Diffusion: Image generation models - Q4: 4-bit quantized models (smaller size) - Q5: 5-bit quantized models (balanced) - Q8: 8-bit quantized models (highest quality)
+Step 3: Apply Filters Choose from filter dropdown: - All Models: Shows GGUF and MLX models - GGUF: llama.cpp compatible models (works on all Macs) - MLX: Metal-optimized models (Apple Silicon only) - Q4: 4-bit quantized models (smaller size) - Q5: 5-bit quantized models (balanced) - Q8: 8-bit quantized models (highest quality)

 Step 4: Check Context Window - Look for the context window specification in model details - SAM recommends 16k+ context window for full tool support - Models with less than 16k will have tools automatically disabled - Context window shown clearly in search results